 When I first purchased my fixer-upper, my least favorite room was absolutely the bathroom.

 As I mentioned in my previous blog post about my very-scary sunroom, the bathroom did take precedence over any other repair or reno in my house.
-This is because I consider the bathroom to be a sanctuary, where one goes to hide and take a nice, long and hot shower after a crappy day.
+We spend a lot of time in there, whether showering or getting ready!